 Nearly every walking animal has toes.The toe, in humans the big toe or

-hallux, is the last lever used to push off the ground
+hallux, is the last lever used to push off the ground during walking.

-Without that toe, the mechanics of walking would
+Without that toe, the mechanics of walking would be very difficult, and

 not very efficient.